Prev2a.gifWelcome

 I had no idea what living might be, nor even learning.
 They could have been showing us how to learn and what resources were avaiable, not testing us on memorizing facts.
 My father had bought a Webcor electric reel-to-reel tape recorder already when I was in elementary school.
 I knew how to record facts on it and play them back; I could have showed the teaches how to do it, too.

-St. Paul's School prepared me to face ever more "Or else!"s, because I did not dispose over inherited wealth, and it did not prepare me to find a sinecure where I could live out my days in peace.
-It would be redudant to damn the place because it was already in that condition (apparently others did not feel the same).
+St. Paul's School prepared me to expect ever more "Or else!"s, because I did not dispose over inherited wealth, and it did not prepare me to find a sinecure where I could live out my days in peace.
+It would be redudant to damn the place because it was already unwittingly in that condition (apparently other students, parents, teachers (aka: "masters", even though it was after 1863 in USA) and others did not then and still do not feel similarly?).